enermaps/enermaps/cm/README.md

 ## Schema.json

+The calculation module form is built thanks to a JSON file using `org.brutusin:json-forms`, a javascript library.

-Below is an example of the data schema expected by the cm.
+Below is an example of the data schema expected by the library to build the form.

 ```
 {